barrett370/spt-utils/README.md

 # spt-utils

 This is a simple program to wrap functionality implemented by [rspotify](https://github.com/ramsayleung/rspotify).

+Currently allows for:

-Currently allows for the checking of the currently playing song, song skipping forward and backward and play/pause.
+- Checking the currently playing song
+- Song skipping forward/backward
+- Play/pause toggle.

 To build: